-Curtain Raiser, 1967 - Strategic Air Command (SAC) conducted first missile competition, Curtain Raiser, based on the long existing Bomb Competition, at Vandenberg AFB, California.
-Objectives were to increase recognition of outstanding personnel and wings, promote professional exchange of information between members of SAC, refine procedures in operations and maintenance and enhance esprit de corps in the SAC missile force.
-Two missile crews and a targeting team representing each of the six Minuteman and three Titan II wings.
-351st Strategic Missile Wing (SMW), Whiteman AFB, Missouri, won the first competition.
+Curtain Raiser, 1967 - Strategic Air Command (SAC) conducted its first missile competition, Curtain Raiser, based on the long existing Bomb Competition, at Vandenberg AFB, California.
+Objectives were to increase recognition of outstanding personnel and wings, promote professional exchange of information between members of SAC, refine procedures in operations and maintenance, and enhance esprit de corps in the SAC missile force.
+Each of the six Minuteman and three Titan II wings selected two missile crews and a targeting team.
+The 351st Strategic Missile Wing (SMW), Whiteman AFB, Missouri, won the first competition.

-Olympic Arena, 1969-1993 - No competition in 1968 due to demands of the war in Viet Nam.
-Renamed Olympic Arena for the 1969, with a competition held every year as a SAC event through 1992.
-Not all competitions were titled Olympic Arena, some just identified as the Missile Competition or Missile Combat Competition.
-0 Size of the competing teams varied throughout SAC’s conduct of the event, from two to four missile crews, various numbers of maintenance, munitions, communications, civil engineering and security teams.
+Olympic Arena, 1969-1993 - There was no competition in 1968 due to the demands of the Vietnam War.
+The competition was renamed Olympic Arena for the 1969, with a competition held every year as a SAC event through 1992.
+Not all competitions were titled Olympic Arena; some were just identified as the Missile Competition or Missile Combat Competition.
+Size of the competing teams varied throughout SAC’s conduct of the event, from two to four missile crews, various numbers of maintenance, munitions, communications, civil engineering and security teams.
 Trophies awarded for Best Missile Wing (Blanchard), Best Missile Minuteman and Best Titan Wings, Best Operations, Maintenance and team trophies.
-Competition Eents conducted at Vandenberg except in some years when some specific events conducted at other bases due to facility limitations.
+Vandenberg AFB hosted the competition events except in some years when some specific events conducted at other bases due to facility limitations.
 Length of the competition varied, but most were six days of competition events, with pre-comp familiarization and awards ceremony at end.
-1993 Competition conducted by Air Command Command after SAC deactivated and missiles move to that command.
+The 1993 Competition was conducted by Air Command Command after SAC deactivated and missiles moved to that command.

-Olympic Arena at Vandenberg- Scoreposting each night after the days event’s complete, using the “Big Blue Board.
-Wings had Mascots, Unbit unique cheers (like Little Rock’s famous "Soooeeee, root, root, root...." cheer.
-Wing displays showcased each unit, unit pins and stickers were passed out.
-Team uniforms started early, and by 1970, and included full dress 1880s US Army Cavalry uniforms, dressy western suits and one piece. jump suits.
+Olympic Arena at Vandenberg- Scoreposting ceremonies (using the "Big Blue Board") were held each night after the day's events had completed.
+Wings had mascots and unique cheers (like Little Rock’s famous "Soooeeee, root, root, root...." cheer).
+Wing displays showcased each unit, and team members passed out pins and stickers.
+Team uniforms started early, and by 1970 had included full dress 1880s US Army Cavalry uniforms, dressy western suits and one-piece jump suits.
 Wings brought civilian guests and outstanding airmen.

-Guardian Challenge, 1994-2008 - Renamed when it became the Space and Missile Competition in 1994 under Air Force Space Command.
-Conducted every two years beginning in 2002.
-Remained at Vandenberg until 2006, then some events and Score Posting moved to Peterson AFB, Colorado, with the majority of the competition events moved to home units for 2006 and later.
+Guardian Challenge, 1994-2008 - The competition was renamed the Space and Missile Competition in 1994 and was conducted by Air Force Space Command.
+Guardian Challenge was held every two years beginning in 2002.
+The competition remained at Vandenberg AFB until 2006, then some events and scoreposting were moved to Peterson AFB, Colorado.
+The majority of the competition events moved to home units for 2006 and later.
 Missile wings added helicopter teams and chefs.
 Space wings competed in Space Operations, Space Lift and Satellite Operations.
-Last Guardian Challenge involving missiles in 2008
+The last Guardian Challenge involving missiles was in 2008.

-Global Strike Challenge, 2010 and later - Renamed and became the Bomb and Missile Competition, conducted by Air Force Global Strike Command.
-Bomber and missile crews and teams compete at their home bases and gather at Barksdale AFB, Louisiana, for score postings and trophy presentations.
-Has included a symposium for participants and guests in some years.
-Planned to be an annual event, it has not been conducted every year.
-2015 had only a trophy presentation at Barksdale during a Commanders Conference, with no teams gathering for scoreposting.
-Changed to every two years, and in 2019, only one member from each team/crew from each wing attended the scoreposting and banquet.
-AAFM has hosted a Santa Maria Barbecue banquet for recent competitions for all participants.
+Global Strike Challenge, 2010 and later - The competition was renamed and became the Bomb and Missile Competition, conducted by Air Force Global Strike Command.
+Bomber and missile crews and teams compete at their home bases and gather at Barksdale AFB, Louisiana, for scoreposting and trophy presentations.
+Some years have included a symposium for participants and guests.
+The competition was planned to be an annual event, but has not been conducted every year.
+In 2015 there was only a trophy presentation at Barksdale during a Commanders Conference, with no teams gathering for scoreposting.
+The competition was changed to every two years, and in 2019, only one member of each team/crew from each wing attended the scoreposting and banquet.
+AAFM has hosted a Santa Maria Barbecue banquet at recent competitions for all participants.